tasmota/docs/docs/Berry.md

 ## Loading code from filesystem

-You can upload Berry code in the filesystem using the ***Consoles - File Upload*** menu and load them at runtime.
+You can upload Berry code in the filesystem using the ***Consoles - Manage File system*** menu and load them at runtime.
 Make careful to use `*.be` extension for those files.

 To load a Berry file, use the `load(filename)` function where `filename` is the name of the file with `.be` or `.bec` extension; if the file has no extension '.be' is automatically appended.